 Crowdstreet is an online real estate investment platform.
 When you open an account with Crowdstreet you can invest in commercial real estate in one of three ways:

 - Diversified funds

 Crowdstreet allows investors to pool money together into property investments across the country.
 You don’t own the underlying properties yourself but you do get to reap the benefits of real estate investment.
 That includes the potential for higher returns as well as depreciation tax benefits.

 This is not a traditional robo-advisor, as it’s up to you to determine which property investments you’d like to make.
 But you can benefit from the expertise of Crowdstreet advisors if you choose the managed portfolios option to invest.

+The best brokers make it possible to invest in various financial products, including mutual funds, stocks, and bonds.
 Compare Crowdstreet to other investment apps and online brokers to see how it stacks up.

 Who Is Crowdstreet For?

 Crowdstreet is designed for a certain type of investor.
 Specifically, this real estate investing app is good for: